 Copies of cancer genes can exist outside the chromosomes.
 The genes are replicated and passed down to progeny.
 Unlike the chromosomal genetic materials, these extra copies are randomly transferred to some but not all descendants.
 The unequal inheritance results in further diversification of the cells within the tumor.
 Cells with extra copies of cancer genes can proliferate and metastasize faster.
-Removing the extra DNA from the cells that have it reduces their ability to survive.
+Removing the extra DNA from the cells that have it reduces their survival ability.

 Accumulation of neutral mutations

 Cancer biologists distinguish between driver and passenger mutations.
 There is strong evidence of the role in cancer development for the former.
-They convoy fitness on the cell that harbors them.
-The latter are mutations that simply accumulate in tumor cells with no causative role.
+They convey fitness to the cell that harbors them.
+The latter are mutations that accumulate in tumor cells with no causative role.
 The critical question is what the fraction of either is.
-Studies suggested that alterations in the genome of cancer cells occur early, and the majority of mutations that occur afterward do not contribute to the phenotype.
+Studies suggested that alterations in the genome of cancer cells occur early, and most mutations that occur afterward do not contribute to the phenotype.
 They are simply coming along for the ride.
 This is known as neutral evolution, and it simply happens because of genetic drift.
 Absent strong selection, mutations that do not impact the cell's fitness could eventually be fixed in the population even though they do not carry benefits either.

 Healthy tissues often contain many of the same mutations that are mutagenic.
 Therefore the effect of mutations should also be determined by external factors.
-The age dependence decline in tissue maintenance could be such a factor.
-Cells with the same mutations in young bodies would be less likely to evade the immunity, establish themselves, and grow.
-This pattern is supported by the age dependence incidence of cancer and the tissue specificity of oncogenic mutations.
+The age-dependence decline in tissue maintenance could be such a factor.
+Cells with the same mutations in young bodies would be less likely to evade immunity, establish themselves, and grow.
+This pattern is supported by the age-dependence incidence of cancer and the tissue specificity of oncogenic mutations.